virolea/rosetta/README.md

 ```

 **Note**: The class needs to be a string.

+### I18n Support

+As of now, Rosetta does not integrate with the `i18n` gem as a custom backend.
+It might be done in the future, however it's been decided to build Rosetta independently for now.
+You still need to use `i18n` for backwards compatibility of your existing translations, localization, as well as the translations of gems that depend on it.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).